Los Errantes: Clandestinity in France

 After their release, the French government immediately ordered the three Spanish anarchists to leave the country within two weeks.
 No other country's embassy would grant them entrance visas, so they began to consider other options.
 Wanting to stay with his family, Jover forged documents for himself and moved to Béziers, where he lived with his family and worked as a cabinetmaker.
 At this time, Durruti and Ascaso frequented the Anarchist Bookshop in Ménilmontant, where they met the French anarchists Émilienne Morin and Berthe Favert, with whom they respectively formed relationships.
 They also met the Ukrainian anarchist Nestor Makhno, a revolutionary leader whose Makhnovist movement was destroyed by the Red Army, forcing him into exile in Paris.
-Wounded physically and emotionally by the war, and facing difficulties with Bolshevik propaganda against him, Makhno had found it difficult to adapt to life in exile.
+Wounded physically and emotionally by the war, Makhno had found it difficult to adapt to life in exile.